<TODO: Current information about Flanders Baptist and Community Church>

 In May of 1842, the congregation voted to build a new meetinghouse farther east on Boston Post Road, where the population center had shifted.
 The new meetinghouse was dedicated on June 1, 1843, and the old meetinghouse torn down and the lumber sold to help pay for the construction.
 The parsonage was built next door in 1879.
 Both buildings are still in their original locations and in use by the church.
 The church was known as the First Baptist Church of East Lyme until 1929, when it became the Flanders Baptist and Community Church.

-The Flanders Baptist Church was founded in 1752.
+Our church, under the name of The Lyme Separatist Church, was founded in 1748.
 We are committed to spreading the Good News of Jesus Christ, and to serving one another.

 Christmas Eve Service 2016